Prof. Yael Lahav - Research Projects

 This project focuses on identifying underlying mechanisms in the relations between trauma exposure and somatic difficulties.
-Together with Dr. Tami Bar Shalita from TAU, we conduct experiments and surveys that explores the effects of diverse coping strategies in the face of trauma explore on somatic outcomes such as chronic pain, anxiety sensitivity and somatization.
+Together with Dr. Tami Bar Shalita from TAU, we conduct experiments and surveys that explores the effects of diverse coping strategies in the face of trauma; we explore somatic outcomes such as chronic pain, anxiety sensitivity, and somatization.

 This project revolves around the victim perpetrator dynamic, known as identification with the aggressor.
 Together with Dr. Sigal Portnoy from TAU, we conduct experiments that aim to shed light on this phenomenon and the mechanisms at its basis.